Ludtson/Final_Project/README.md

 ### Instructions
 Before using this script:
 Make sure data files are in FASTQ format and in the SAME directory as the script (CPR_Genome_Processing.sh).
-In this example, make sure `Plot1.1.raw.R1.fq` and `Plot1.1.raw.R2.fq` are in the Data_Files directory with CPR_Genome_Processing.sh
+In this example, make sure `Plot1.1.raw.R1.fq` and `Plot1.1.raw.R2.fq` are in the /Data_Files directory with CPR_Genome_Processing.sh

 ### Running CPR Genome Processing